My Account

 The emotional effects of cyberbullying often result in depression, anger, and loss of self-respect and self-esteem.
 In this, it’s not much different from other types of bullying, except that the cyberbullied, for unknown reasons, seem to have a more challenging time with these issues.

-Cyberbullying has even been reported in the media to lead to cases of suicide.
+Cyberbullying has even been reported in the media to lead to cases of self-harm.
 Young people who experience this type of bullying are twice as likely to self-harm and attempt suicide as their unbullied peers.

 Even the perpetrators of cyberbullying are more prone to suicide.